Iowa vs. Drake Women's Basketball Predictions & Picks - November 19

 Iowa Performance Insights (2022-23)

-- The Hawkeyes outscored opponents by 15.5 points per game last season, with a +589 scoring differential overall.
-They put up 87.3 points per game (first in college basketball) and allowed 71.8 per outing (331st in college basketball).
+- The Hawkeyes put up 87.3 points per game (first in college basketball) last season while giving up 71.8 per outing (331st in college basketball).
+They had a +589 scoring differential and outscored opponents by 15.5 points per game.

-- Iowa posted 89.2 points per game last year in conference games, which was 1.9 more points per game than its season average (87.3).
+- With 89.2 points per game in Big Ten games, Iowa posted 1.9 more points per game in conference games compared to its season average (87.3 PPG).

-- When playing at home, the Hawkeyes posted 3.5 more points per game last year (89.4) than they did in away games (85.9).

-- Defensively Iowa played better at home last season, giving up 65 points per game, compared to 78.5 on the road.
+- The Hawkeyes scored 89.4 points per game in home games last year, compared to 85.9 points per game away from home, a difference of 3.5 points per contest.

 Drake Performance Insights (2022-23)

-- The Bulldogs outscored opponents by 13.2 points per game last season with a +420 scoring differential overall.
-They put up 79.2 points per game (10th in college basketball) and allowed 66 per contest (227th in college basketball).
+- The Bulldogs had a +420 scoring differential last season, topping opponents by 13.2 points per game.
+They put up 79.2 points per game to rank 10th in college basketball and gave up 66 per contest to rank 227th in college basketball.

 - Drake averaged 1.7 fewer points in MVC action (77.5) than overall (79.2).

-- At home, the Bulldogs scored 82 points per game last season.
-On the road, they scored 74.
+- At home, the Bulldogs averaged 82 points per game last season.
+Away, they scored 74.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.